krishnan-ubuntu/service-desk-with-google-apps-script/README.md

 Simply follow this step and you will be up and running in minutes.

-Please feel free to watch the video at -

 ## Steps to setup this script

 Step 1: Create a new spreadsheet.
 Alternatively you can also take a copy of the spreadsheet from the blog.